Stoxum/casinocoin-dev-portal/content/tutorial-escrow.md

 # Escrow Tutorials

-The CSC Ledger supports held payments, or _escrows_, that can be executed only after a certain time has passed or a cryptographic condition has been fulfilled.
-Escrows can only send CSC, not issued currencies.
+The STM Ledger supports held payments, or _escrows_, that can be executed only after a certain time has passed or a cryptographic condition has been fulfilled.
+Escrows can only send STM, not issued currencies.
 You can use these features to build publicly-provable smart contracts.
 This article explains basic tasks relating to held payments.

 - [Send a time-held escrow](#send-a-time-held-escrow)
 - [Send a conditionally-held escrow](#send-a-conditionally-held-escrow)